Duxter7/GA-English-Notes/IT English 0 (A1).md

 Your software version is the fastest
 The English language is the easiest
 His PC is the biggest in the office

+I have a new MacBook
+He has a new MacBook
+You have a new MacBook

+I don't have a new MacBook